Stacy Valentine

 Stacy Valentine (born Stacy Baker on August 9, 1970) is an American former pornographic actress.
 She is a member of both the AVN and XRCO Halls of Fame.

 Career

-Stacy Valentine married at a young age, married at a young age, Valentine posed for Gallery magazine's "Girl Next Door" amateur photo contest.
+Married at a young age, Valentine posed for Gallery magazine's "Girl Next Door" amateur photo contest.
 She won the contest and parlayed this into a follow-up spread in Hustler magazine.
 While shooting for Hustler in Mexico, she posed for a boy-girl layout for Hustler’s offshoot magazine, Rage.
 She enjoyed the shoot and agreed to perform in Coast-to-Coast's hardcore film Bikini Beach 4.
 A week after filming, she returned home, packed up her belongings, left her husband, and moved to Los Angeles to become a full-time adult actress.